IgniteUI/igniteui-docfx/docfx_project/components/label.md

 ### Examples

-Using `igxButton` to turn a span element into an js blocks styled button.
+Using `igxButton` to turn a span element into a Ignite UI for Angular styled button.
 ```html
 <span igxLabel>Single line text<span>
 ```